 Exploration and evaluation assets include acquired mineral use rights for mineral properties held by the Company.
 The amount of consideration paid (in cash or share value) for mineral use rights is capitalized.
 The amounts shown for exploration and evaluation assets represents all direct and indirect costs relating to the acquisition, exploration and development of exploration properties, less recoveries, and do not necessarily reflect present or future values.
 These costs will be amortized against revenue from future production or written off if the exploration and evaluation assets are abandoned or sold.
-The Company has classified exploration and evaluation assets as intangible in nature.
-Depletion of costs capitalized on projects put into commercial production will be recorded using the unit-of-production method based upon estimates of proven and probable reserves.
+The Company has classified exploration and evaluation assets are abandoned or sold.
+The Company has classified exploration and evaluation will be recorded using the unit-of-production method based upon estimates of proven and probable reserves.

 Ownership of exploration and evaluation assets involves certain inherent risks, including geological, commodity prices, operating costs, and permitting risks.
 Many of these risks are outside the Company's control.
 The ultimate recoverability of the amounts capitalized for exploration and evaluation assets is dependent upon the delineation of economically recoverable ore reserves, the renewal or extension of exploration licenses, obtaining the necessary financing to complete their development, obtaining the necessary permits to operate the mine, and realizing profitable production or proceeds from the disposition thereof.
 Management's estimates of recoverability of the Company's investment in its Botswana and South Africa Exploration and Evaluation Assets have been based on current and expected conditions.
 However, it is possible that changes could occur which could adversely affect management's estimates and may result in future write-downs of exploration and evaluation assets carrying values.
-See note 3 for additional disclosures related to license commitments and strategic partners commitments and earnin agreement.
+See note 3 for additional disclosures related to license commitments and strategic partners commitments and earn-in agreement.